brndnmtthws/brndn-io/content/posts/do-a-bad-job/index.md

 In a world where every hobby must become a side hustle, where we're all [performing our lives]({{<ref "performative-existing">}}) for Instagram likes, doing something badly—just for the hell of it—becomes revolutionary.
-It's a middle finger to the optimization industrial complex.
-It's choosing joy over metrics, process over product, being over performing.
+It cuts against all the pressure to turn every spare hour into something legible, tracked, and improved.

 So go ahead.
 Write that terrible poem.
 Paint that ugly picture.
 Play that instrument badly.
-Do it with gusto, with pride, with the knowledge that in a world obsessed with excellence, your willingness to be mediocre is its own kind of perfection.
+Be shameless about it.